tom-lord/regexp-examples/README.md

 ## Impossible features ("illegal syntax")

 The following features in the regex language can never be properly implemented into this gem because, put simply, they are not technically "regular"!
-If you'd like to understand this in more detail, there are many good blog posts out on the internet.
-The [wikipedia entry](http://en.wikipedia.org/wiki/Regular_expression)'s not bad either.
+If you'd like to understand this in more detail, check out what I had to say in [my blog post](http://tom-lord.weebly.com/blog/reverse-engineering-regular-expressions) about this gem!

 Using any of the following will raise a RegexpExamples::IllegalSyntax exception: